RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/redhawkcoreservices/domains.md

 ### Manage Services By Type

-Each lifecycle management command (start, stop, status, query, restart)  has an optional `type` parameter (domain, nodes, waveforms), which restricts the command to execute against the specific type of service for a domain.
-In addition, the value `all` can be substituted for the Domain Name argument which will execute the command for a specific service type, regardless of their domain.
+Each lifecycle management command (`start`, `stop`, `status`, `query`, and `restart`)  has an optional `type` parameter (`domain`, `nodes`, and `waveforms`), which restricts the command to execute against the specific type of service for a domain.
+In addition, the value `all` can be substituted for the Domain Name argument, which executes the command for a specific service type, regardless of their domain.
 The following list describes how to execute the `start` command  and the `type` option.
 The same command syntax is supported for all the lifecycle commands (start, stop, status, query, restart).

 * Start a specific Domain Manager service.